 More importantly, we provide lifetime access to all part 107 class course material and practice exams.
 Students can review our course material and quizzes as often as they wish until they are ready to schedule their test.
 Providing that students review the part 107 class materials two to three times, and pass the 60-question practice exams with at last an 80% passing grade, you will be well on your way to becoming an FAA part 107 certified remote pilot.

 How to Read a METAR Weather Report (Preview)

 Class E Airspace Defined (Preview)

 Here are a few excerpts from several of our online part 107 video lessons.
-Each video is approximately 20 minutes and delivers the most concise information possible.
+Our video lessons are between 20 to 60 minutes in length and deliver the most concise information possible.
 We pride ourselves in emphasizing the most important aspects of each lesson, so students retain the information for a longer period of time and in a shorter amount of time as well.

 If you have any questions before enrolling in our classes, please email us.
 We welcome all questions pertaining to obtaining your FAA remote pilot certificate.
 Obviously we are not attorneys and are not qualified to provide legal advise.
 And regretfully, we cannot answer questions pertaining to a legal matter either.
 Consequently, if you do have a legal matter pertaining to personal property damage or physical injury, you should contact an attorney that specializes in drone litigation.

 Thanks again for considering The Drone Coach as your resource for learning and passing part 107 of the FAA Airmen’s Knowledge Exam, and we wish you well on becoming what we like to call a Remote Pilot in Demand™!